 15. Hawaiian Duck

-The only endemic species of duck on the Hawaiian island is now endangered, and even the number of pure Hawaiian ducks has been reduced to some 2200 birds.
+The Hawaiian Duck is an endemic species of duck on the Hawaiian island is now endangered, and even the number of pure Hawaiian ducks has been reduced to some 2200 birds.
 Apart from that, there are hybrid forms of this duck, as they prefer to interbreed with wild ducks (feral mallards).
-Predators often attack the birds’ nest (s), and thus these birds of Hawaii spend the breeding season guarding their well-concealed nests against the predators like mongooses.
+Predators often attack the birds’ nest (s), and thus, these birds of Hawaii spend the breeding season guarding their well-concealed nests against predators like mongooses.

 16. Hawaiian Stilt

-This shorebird of Hawaii with long, slender legs are critically endangered, and the main reason which threatens their existence is the introduction of new species of plants and animals.
+Hawaiian Stilt shorebird of Hawaii with long, slender legs is critically endangered, and the main reason that threatens their existence is the introduction of new species of plants and animals.
 These often lead to problems in their habitat, and they don’t cope well with these changes.
 The number of Hawaiian slits is around 1700, according to the latest estimate.